haoyang9804/haoyang9804.github.io/docs/index.md

 A PhD candidate at the Department of Computer Science and Engineering at HKUST.

-I'd love to hunt bugs in open-source software, contribute code to AI frameworks and compilers, and study high-performance computing.
+I hunt bugs in open-source software, contribute code to AI frameworks and compilers, and study high-performance computing.

 I write papers for graduation.
 I write [blogs](blog/blog) for fun.